yoshiki-takano/get_dsi/README.md

 The web UI is in Japanese (日本語).

-## License

-[Add your license information here]

-## Support

-For issues or questions about the Clarivate Patents Search API, contact Clarivate support.

-## Author

-Created for Clarivate Analytics patent research workflows.

 ---

 **Note**: Publication number search is currently the only supported search method.
 Other search methods may be added in future versions.